 - to provide objectives for the management of the WHS; - to outline a sustainable approach to the future management of WHS; - to increase public awareness; - and to establish a prioritised programme of actions.

 Management responsibility for interests in the World Heritage Site include:

 - The Department for Culture, Media and Sport;

-- The Department for Transport, Local Government and the Regions;

-- English Heritage;
+- Historic England;

 - ICOMOS UK;

 - English Nature;

 - The Environment Agency;

-- Borough of Telford & Wrekin;
+- Telford and Wrekin Council;

-- Shropshire County Council;
+- Shropshire Council;

-- Bridgnorth District Council; and

-- The five Parish Councils.
+- Parish Councils.

 Statutory designations include: